Tony Lauria: What’s not in the mine report

 History has proven the detrimental effects of deep bedrock gold mining.
 We have dozens of contaminated sites from the 1800s, still toxic to this day.
 Any company that would deny those facts, is a company that should be denied permission to mine where people live.

 If you value the current way of life in our fine towns, please speak up.
 Read the draft environmental impact report and make your comment to the county, that this should never happen in our residential community.
-Go to http://www.minewatchnc.org for more information, sign the petition, and to join the efforts to stop this unacceptable proposal.
+Go to http://www.minewatchnc.org for more information, sign up for newsletter, and to join the efforts to stop this unacceptable proposal.

 Tony Lauria lives in Grass Valley.